-Welcome to the fourth annual 30-day November to Remember Challenge to new people to the blog and to those who have been inspired about recovery, but who are still thinking about whether or not to do the Parkinson’s Recipe for Recovery®.
-The last three years have turned out really well for those who decided to accept the challenge and begin an abbreviated version of the Recipe.
+Welcome to the fifth annual 30-day November to Remember Challenge.
+This year, the 30-day challenge is coming to you in two parts: 1. to those of you already doing the Parkinson’s Recipe for Recovery®; and 2. to those of you new to the blog and to those who have been inspired about recovery, but who are still thinking about whether or not to do the Recipe.
+The last four years have turned out really well for those who decided to accept the challenge and either re-commit to doing the Recipe or begin an abbreviated version of the Recipe.
 So, here are some thoughts, followed by this year’s challenge.

 As we head into the last two months of the year, this is a time filled with the additional stress of the holidays, balancing family, work, friends and extended-family during the holidays.
 Stress exacerbates Parkinson’s.
 Fear and worry exacerbate Parkinson’s.
 Wouldn’t you rather head into the holiday season with less stress, less fear, less worry, and physically feeling a little better?
 Wouldn’t that make you and your family and friends actually see that you are on your path to recovery?

-My 30-day challenge to you: Embrace the Parkinson’s Recipe for Recovery® for 30 days and make this your November to Remember!
+My 30-day challenge to all of you: Embrace the Parkinson’s Recipe for Recovery® for 30 days and make this your November to Remember!

-2. The mind. a).
-At a minimum, stop doing research on Parkinson’s remedies and “cures.”
-This will start to reduce being in Adrenaline Mode, and it will send a message to your Parkinson’s that says, “I am committed to the Parkinson’s Recipe for Recovery®.
-I believe in the Recipe and I believe in myself.”
+For those of you already doing the Recipe, and for those who are new to the blog or who are inspired but have not yet started doing the Recipe, a). at a minimum, stop doing research on Parkinson’s remedies and “cures.”
+This will start to reduce being in Adrenaline mode; click here for more information about Adrenaline mode.
+Also, this will send a message to your Parkinson’s that says, “I am committed to the Parkinson’s Recipe for Recovery®, I believe in the Recipe and I believe in myself.”
 Commit to the Recipe for 30 days, and during the 30 days, stop looking for something different.
 If you are looking for something different, then you are not committed to what you are doing.
 Use your extra time reading a book, watching TV or a movie, talking to friends…getting back into living life; I am certain if a new miracle cure turns up during the 30 days, somebody you know will tell you about it. b).
 Getting rid of fear.
 Click here for a refresher on faith over fear. c).
 Stop thinking about your Parkinson’s.
 Instead, think about living your life, truly living your life and doing the things that you can do and want to do.
 You may do things a little slower, and you may not be able to do things as long, but you still can do the things in life you want to do.
 Click here for a refresher on having a “can do” attitude toward your cure instead of a “can’t do” attitude toward your life and your Parkinson’s. d).
 Calming your mind.
-At a minimum, for 5 minutes, one time per day, sit in a quiet spot, close your eyes, and count your breaths from 1 to 10 (out breath first, then in breath, count that as 1 breath) and start over counting 1-10 and start over again, etc.
+At a minimum, for 5 minutes (10 minutes minimum for those already doing the Recipe), one time per day, sit in a quiet spot, close your eyes, and count your breaths from 1 to 10 (out breath first, then in breath, count that as 1 breath) and start over counting 1-10 and start over again, etc.

 2. Objection to doing the Recipe, “I cannot do the Qigong exercises because, a.
 I do not understand them, b.
 I am physically unable, c.
 Both a. and b.”
 My response, “I will help you.”
 (See my “My Commitment to All of You” below in this post).